 The Thinking Person's Guide to Autism

 The Myers-Rosa Foundation runs the project the Thinking Person's Guide to Autism (TPGA).
-The TPGA aims to be a one-stop resource for evidence-based information from those with autism, autism parents, and professionals specializing in autism.
+The TPGA aims to be a one-stop resource for evidence-based information from autistic people, parents, and professionals specializing in autism.

 The TPGA is a space for sharing opinions, insights, and experiences on a range of autism-related issues.
 Through the support of contributors, the TPGA hopes that its readers can embrace fact-based approaches and attitudes to autism.

-Posts on the TPGA blog cover subject matter such as how disability and poverty go hand-in-hand, an account of executive functioning problems and the frustrations connected with them, and helping children with autism to understand death and dying.
+Posts on the TPGA blog cover subject matter such as how disability and poverty go hand-in-hand, an account of executive functioning problems and the frustrations connected with them, and helping autistic children understand death and dying.

 Four Plus an Angel

-Jessica Watson's teenager was diagnosed with autism when they were 5 years old.
+Jessica Watson's teenager received a diagnosis of autism when they were 5 years old.
 Jessica's blog, Four Plus an Angel, documents parenting a daughter on the autism spectrum as well as her two surviving triplets and a young son.

 She has abundant knowledge of looking after a child with autism and has even worked at an autism center.
 Through Four Plus an Angel, Jessica offers her perspective on autism and serves as a beacon to other parents of children on the autism spectrum.

-Some insightful autism-related posts on the blog include Ashlyn's autism story, what to say to a new autism parent, strategies to prepare your child or teen for the new school year, and raising a teen with autism.
+Some insightful autism-related posts on the blog include Ashlyn's autism story, what to say to a new autism parent, strategies to prepare your child or teen for the new school year, and raising an autistic teen.

 Autism with a side of fries